5 Marketing Lessons Learned From Gong’s Super Bowl Ad

 “When Salesforce hosted Dreamforce, I didn’t attend.
 Instead, I wrapped a bunch of Uber and Lift cars and paid them to swarm around Dreamforce at certain times of the day - we got a lot of attention from doing that.”

-The Super Bowl, Uber and Lift, and...food delivery robots?
+The Super Bowl, Uber, Lift, and...food delivery robots?!

-There really is no end to where you can target your audience.
+There really is no end to where you can target your prospects!

 That’s lesson three folks: